What Does Range Mean In A Car?

 In simple terms, range is how far the car can travel before running out of fuel or charge (depending on the powertrain).
 It’s an approximation based on how much is left in the tank and/or batteries.

 For example, if your gasoline vehicle says it has a range of 300 miles remaining, you should expect to be able to travel about that distance before running out of fuel.
 Of course, you’ll need to refill before then.
-The identical principle is true for electric cars, although it uses battery charge rather than fuel amount.
+The identical principle is true for electric cars, although it uses battery charge rather than fuel quantity.

 Use the range displayed on the dashboard to plan when you next need to fill up or recharge but don’t forget to keep your eye on the fuel gauge too.
-That’s the real kicker.
+That’s the authentic kicker.

 What Is Range In A Gasoline (Or Diesel) Car?